vidardb/vidardb/README.md

 [![Build Status](https://travis-ci.org/vidardb/vidardb.svg?branch=master)](https://travis-ci.org/vidardb/vidardb)

-VidarDB is developed and maintained by VidarDB Team.
+VidarDB is actively developed and maintained by VidarDB Team.
 It is built on RocksDB and earlier work on LevelDB by Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)

-This code is a library that forms the core building block for a fast key value server.
+This code is a library that forms the core building block for VidarDB database system.
+For ease of use, we provide a [docker](docker-image/README.md) that has a PostgreSQL interface and SQL is supported.
+More documentations are coming soon.
+Feel free to report bugs or issues via Github.

-The public interface is in `include/`.
-Callers should not include or rely on the details of any other header files in this package.
-Those internal APIs may be changed without warning.